nlormsby/CSE15L-Lab-Report-3-Grep/index.md

 ## grep -i
 ```
 $ grep -i "no" ./technical/government/Media/A_helping_hand.txt
 knowing she wanted to represent the poor.
 She graduated in 1995
 ...
 There was no way I could make that payment.
 I barely make it
 now with my regular bills."
 December 1999.
 The nonprofit operation pays the debts of attorneys
 keep lawyers around after they got a few years of experience.
 Not
 "It really had become an economic impossibility to take these
 When she stepped down, she had time to notice what was happening
 said.
-"It had gone from being an economic sacrifice as it was in myday to an economic impossibility.
+"It had gone from being an economic sacrifice as it was in myday to an economic impossibility. ...
+The whole system has
 canals and rat bite fever, a nonfatal malady that particularly
 affects children.
 Mintie noticed that health-care professionals
 Her work was noticed by Oprah Winfrey, who invited her on the TV